Modern custom home exterior built by Permit Matching crews in Sherman Oaks

 Building through LADBS rather than a small-city counter is its own discipline.
 The plan-check standards are exacting, ADU review follows LA City’s framework, and hillside projects can layer on grading and geotechnical requirements.
 Pricing a Sherman Oaks project without knowing whether the Baseline Hillside Ordinance applies is how budgets and timelines come apart.

-Because we hold equity in the firm that does the work, there is no lead broker handing you off and no markup riding on top.
-The builder first pins down which side of the line your lot is on and which LA City rules apply, then designs and prices around what LADBS will actually approve — so the plan that goes to plan check is the plan that gets built.
+Because we design, permit, and build the work ourselves — one accountable team rather than a handoff — we first pin down which side of the line your lot is on and which LA City rules apply, then design and price around what LADBS will actually approve — so the plan that goes to plan check is the plan that gets built, with honest, line-item pricing.

 Neighborhoods we build in

-From the flats north of Ventura to the hillsides climbing south, these are corners of Sherman Oaks where our partner firm regularly self-performs.
+From the flats north of Ventura to the hillsides climbing south, these are corners of Sherman Oaks where our crews regularly build.

 • South-of-Ventura hillsides